 Colour in Cup: Coppery liquor, dark in tone.

-The results established a 64.29% reduction in “bad” LDL Cholesterol in the Tea-drinking group.
-The drug group, meanwhile, showed only a minimal improvement in reduction at just 66.67%.
-While the drug was proven to be more effective, the study likewise established the Cholesterol-lowering ability of Puerh Tea when consumed on a frequent basis.
+The results showed a 64.29% reduction in “bad” LDL cholesterol in the Tea-drinking group.
+The drug group, meanwhile, had only a minimal improvement at 66.67%.

 Health PointsCholesterol, Detox, Digestive, Hydration, Immune System, Weight Loss